MathieuNls/bianca/bianca.md

 Finally, the third phase of TXL, called *unparse*, unparses the transformed parsed input to output it.
 Also, TXL supports what its creators call _Agile Parsing_ [@Dean], which allow developers to redefine the rules of the grammar and, therefore, apply different rules than the original ones.

-BIANCA takes advantage of that by redefining the blocks that should be extracted for the purpose of clone comparison, leaving out the blocks that are out of scope.
+BIANCA takes advantage of that by redefining the blocks that should be extracted for the purpose of code comparison, leaving out the blocks that are out of scope.
 More precisely, before each commit, we only extract the blocks belonging to the modified parts of the source code.
 Hence, we only process, in an incremental manner, the latest modification of the source code instead of the source code as a whole.

 We have selected TXL for several reasons.
 First, TXL is easy to install and to integrate with the normal workflow of a developer.
 Second, it was relatively easy to create a grammar that accepts commits as input.
-This is because TXL is shipped with C, Java, Csharp, Python and WSDL grammars that define all the particularities of these languages, with the ability to customize these grammars to accept changesets (chunks of the modified source code that include the added, modified, and deleted lines) instead of the whole code.
+This is because TXL supports C, Java, Csharp, Python and WSDL grammars, with the ability to customize them to accept changesets (chunks of the modified source code that include the added, modified, and deleted lines) instead of the whole code.

 \input{tex/extract}